syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Virtualization.md

 </table>

-> Note: GetInternalSource and GetViewRecorCount return the value based on filtering.
+N> GetInternalSource and GetViewRecorCount return the value based on filtering.

 The following code example illustrates the Custom Data Virtualization class.